Treat a varicocele without surgery.

 - No general anesthesia

-- No risks to testicular artery and nerve
+- No risk to the testicular artery and nerve

 - No risk of hydrocele